foamyesque/CC/Readme.md

 <h3>4.
 Staff Appointment and Removal</h3>

-  Supervisor Moderators and Moderators are appointed by the Directors on a consensus basis.
+  Magistrates and Moderators are appointed by the Directors on a consensus basis.
 They must first serve a probationary period of eight weeks under the supervision of the Directors.
 After a satisfactory completion of the probationary period, they may be confirmed by the Directors to their position for an indefinite term.

-  Supervisor Moderators and Moderators may be removed for cause and for non-performance:
+  Magistrates and Moderators may be removed for cause and for non-performance:
   <ol>
-    <li> Any Moderator or Supervisor Moderator who has been idle in the performance of their duties without approval for more than 60 days may be removed by a simple majority vote of the Directors;
+    <li> Any Moderator or Magistrate who has been idle in the performance of their duties without approval for more than 60 days may be removed by a simple majority vote of the Directors;
-    <li> Any Moderator or Supervisor Moderator may be removed for cause by the presentation of an appropriate case to the Tribunal
+    <li> Any Moderator or Magistrate may be removed for cause by the presentation of an appropriate case to the Tribunal
   </ol>

-  Supervisor Moderators and Moderators may resign at any time by a statement to that effect.
+  Magistrates and Moderators may resign at any time by a statement to that effect.

 <h3>5.
 Community Council</h3>